 Commonly used nonbiologic DMARDs

 There is a newer biologic drug called tofacitinib (Xeljanz) for adults who have moderate to severe rheumatoid arthritis.
 This medicine is for people who have not responded well to methotrexate or who cannot take it.
 Tofacitinib is taken by mouth.
 It reduces the symptoms of rheumatoid arthritis and allows people to be more active.
 But the long-term safety of this medicine is still being studied.5, 6

 - Nonsteroidal anti-inflammatory drugs (NSAIDs) such as aspirin, ibuprofen, and naproxen.
 NSAIDs are used to control pain and may help reduce inflammation.
 They don't control the disease or stop it from getting worse.
 NSAIDs may be combined with DMARDs.

-- Corticosteroids such as prednisone or Medrol.
+- Corticosteroids such as prednisone.
 These medicines are used to reduce disease activity and joint inflammation.
 But using only corticosteroids for an extended time is not considered the best treatment.
 Corticosteroids are often used to control symptoms and flares of joint inflammation until DMARDs reach their full effectiveness.

 - Analgesics (pain relievers).
 These don't reduce